graceyuz/COMP400/README.md

 # Do Female YouTubers Receive More Negative Comments Than Male YouTubers?

 ## Introduction
-For my COMP400 project, I chose to look into the difference in amount of negative comments received by female and male YouTubers by doing a literature review as well as a replication/improvement of methodologies.
+For my COMP400 project I chose to look into if female YouTubers reveive more negative comments than male YouTubers by doing a literature review as well as a replication/improvement of methodologies.

-The final paper found [here]() provides the full literature review, an explanation of methodology, and the results of the study.
+The final paper found [here](https://github.com/graceyuz/COMP400/blob/main/COMP400%20-%20Final%20Paper.pdf) provides the full literature review, an explanation of methodology, and the results of the study.

 ## Repository Organization
 This repository includes all information for the project:
-* The final paper is found [here]()
+* The final paper is found [here](https://github.com/graceyuz/COMP400/blob/main/COMP400%20-%20Final%20Paper.pdf)
 * The Python script which pulls and stores the YouTube comments is found [here](https://github.com/graceyuz/COMP400/blob/main/comments-to-spreadsheet.py)
 * The Python script which evaluates the sentiment of the YouTube comments in found [here](https://github.com/graceyuz/COMP400/blob/main/spreadsheet-to-VADER.py)
 * All comment data used in the study is found [here](https://github.com/graceyuz/COMP400/tree/main/Comment-Data).
 This comment data is organized by YouTuber, and each YouTuber has two CSV files: